Bernard Pierce

-Early years
+Early life

 Pierce attended Glen Mills Schools in Glen Mills, Pennsylvania.
 He played football and ran track.
 Pierce also attended Welsh Valley Middle School in Penn Valley, Pennsylvania.
 He was a second-team Class AAAA All-State selection as a junior.
 As a senior, he rushed for 1,578 yards and 26 touchdowns, and also scored five two-point conversions.
 He led Delaware County with 143.4 rushing yards per game.

 Pierce was also on the school's track team, where he competed as a sprinter.
 He placed third in the 60 meters at the 2009 Indoor State Championships, recording a personal-best time of 6.98 seconds.
 As a senior, he ran a career-best time of 10.6 seconds in the 100 meters, the fastest time in the state that year.
 He also ran the 200 meters in 22.34 seconds.

 College career

 Following his high school career, Pierce signed on to play football at Temple.
 While at Temple, Pierce was a student in the School of Communications and Theater and majored in Communications.

-In 2009, Pierce won the Mid-American Conference freshman of the year award after rushing for 1,361 yards and 16 touchdowns.
+In the 2009 season, Pierce won the Mid-American Conference (MAC) freshman of the year award after rushing for 1,361 yards and 16 touchdowns.
+He had six games going over 100 rushing yards and two going over 200 rushing yards.
+He led the MAC in rushing yards as a freshman.

 After a strong week 3 performance against Connecticut, Pierce was named MAC Performer of the Week.
-He rushed for 169 yards and 3 touchdowns in the game.
-Through 10 games in the 2010 season, Pierce had 728 yards and 10 touchdowns.
+He rushed for 169 yards and three touchdowns in the game.
+In the 2010 season, Pierce had 154 carries for 728 yards and ten touchdowns while sharing the backfield with Matt Brown.

-In a blowout win over Maryland, Pierce scored a career-high 5 touchdowns in the 38-7 win.
+In a blowout win over Maryland, Pierce scored a career-high five touchdowns in the 38–7 win.
 He finished the game with 147 yards on 32 carries to go along with the five scores.
-That season, Pierce earned Eastern College Athletic Conference (ECAC) FBS Offensive Player of the Year honors and led Temple to its first bowl game win in 32 years, a 37-15 victory over the Wyoming Cowboys in the New Mexico Bowl.
+That season, Pierce earned Eastern College Athletic Conference (ECAC) FBS Offensive Player of the Year honors and led Temple to its first bowl game win in 32 years, a 37–15 victory over the Wyoming Cowboys in the New Mexico Bowl.
+He finished the 2011 season with 273 carries for 1,481 yards and 27 touchdowns.
+He led the MAC in rushing yards, rushing touchdowns, and points scored.